Treblle/treblle-symfony/README.md

 }
 ```

-## Configuration of the SDK

 Configure the SDK by adding the following snippet to your project configuration.
-If you have Symfony 3.4 add it
+If you have Symfony 3.4 add it to `app/config/config_prod.yml`.
-to ``app/config/config_prod.yml``.
 For Symfony 4 or newer add the value to `config/packages/treblle.yaml`.

 ```yaml
 treblle: